 Just as you should focus on educating your prospects by way of your website, you should also focus on your own team’s learning.
 An impending downturn should remind you of the importance of staying sharp in all ways.

-Those pool company professionals who were partying at industry events should have been bettering their own knowledge and skill-sets.
+Those professionals who were partying at industry events should have been bettering their own knowledge and skill-sets.